duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 ## Objects

-Sometimes we want to store information for later use or manipulation.
+Sometimes we want to store information for later use or transformation.
 To do this in R, we store the information, or _object_, in a variable name that you can think of like a storage box.

 Let's say we want to round the square root of a number.